PaulWendt96/UnixLevel6Notes/UnixV6Startup.md

 <h1> More to the story </h1>

 Just joking.
-Obviously the UNIX OS does a lot more than exist.
+Obviously the UNIX OS does more than this.
 The Unix OS is responsible for a lot, lot more (otherwise it wouldn't have won a
 Turing award).
-Some of the other responsibilities the kernel has
+Some of the other responsibilities the kernel has:

+<li> Managing the filesystem </li>
+<li> Handling traps and interrupts in a sane way </li>
+<li> Interaction with peripheral devices </li>
+<li> Responding to system calls </li>

 <h1> Outstanding Remarks </h1>

 You've probably noticed that I didn't give full explanations for all of the code in this section.
 In some cases (like malloc and free), that's because I've already written commentary elsewhere.
-In others (estabur and sureg), that's because I don't fully understand the code myself.
+In others (estabur and sureg), that's because I don't fully read or understand the code myself.
 If you're curious, <a href=pdfs/unix_v6.pdf>read the source</a>!

 <h1> Further Reading </h1>